Quantum N-toroidal algebras and extended quantized GIM algebras of N-fold affinization: Proof of Theorem

 Next we turn to check the inter-relations between subalgebras $U_q(\hat{sl_2})_0$ and $U_q(\hat{sl_2})_1$.

 \begin{prop} From the above construction, we have that for $\epsilon=\pm$ or $\pm1$

 \end{prop}

-To complete Step 2, we have to check the Serre relations for non-simple laced cases.
-Without loss of generality, it is sufficient to show the Serre relations for types $C_n$. \begin{prop} In the case of type $C_n$ for $\epsilon_i=0$ or $1$, it holds that
+To complete Step 2, we have to check the Serre relations for non-simply laced cases.
+Without loss of generality, it is sufficient to show the Serre relations for type $C_n$. \begin{prop} In the case of type $C_n$ for $\epsilon_i=0$ or $1$, it holds that

 \end{prop} \begin{proof}\, The proof is divided into four cases. \\

 $(1)$\, The case of $\epsilon_1=\epsilon_2=\epsilon_3=0$ is trivial. \\

 $(2)$\, For the case of $\epsilon_1=1$ and $\epsilon_2=\epsilon_3=0$.
 Note that by the Serre relation in terms of the simple generators (\ref{n:comm7}-\ref{n:comm8}) (using q-brackets), one has that